jdjakub/phd-thesis/ch-bl.md

 \begin{figure}
 \centering
 \includegraphics{masp/1-apply-fac.png}
-\caption{The \texttt{expr} part of the Masp context contains the current expression being evaluated.
+\caption[Masp Factorial evaluation step 1]{The \texttt{expr} part of the Masp context contains the current expression being evaluated.
 This represents the initial state for applying the factorial function with parameter \texttt{n} bound to 1.}
 \label{fig:masp-1}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics{masp/2-eval-fac-n.png}
-\caption{After some evaluation steps, both the original expression (the name \texttt{fac}) and its value (its function closure) are visible.
+\caption[Masp Factorial evaluation step 2]{After some evaluation steps, both the original expression (the name \texttt{fac}) and its value (its function closure) are visible.
 Similarly, the literal expression \texttt{1} has evaluated to itself.}
 \label{fig:masp-2}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics{masp/3-expand-fac.png}
-\caption{The next step of evaluation, read as: ``To the value \texttt{1} (which came from the expression \texttt{n}), apply this function literal in an environment where \texttt{n} is bound to \texttt{1}''.}
+\caption[Masp Factorial evaluation step 3]{The next step of evaluation, read as: ``To the value \texttt{1} (which came from the expression \texttt{n}), apply this function literal in an environment where \texttt{n} is bound to \texttt{1}''.}
 \label{fig:masp-3}
 \end{figure}

 \begin{figure}
 \centering
 \includegraphics{masp/4-apply-mul.png}
-\caption{Some steps later, we have an application of a built-in multiplication function whose JS code is visible.
+\caption[Masp Factorial evaluation step 4]{Some steps later, we have an application of a built-in multiplication function whose JS code is visible.
 The second operand is an as-yet unevaluated recursive application of \texttt{fac}.}
 \label{fig:masp-n}
 \end{figure}